reduxjs/redux-toolkit/etc/redux-toolkit.api.md

 // @public
 export function isPlain(val: any): boolean;

-// Warning: (ae-missing-release-tag) "PayloadAction" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public
 export type PayloadAction<P = void, T extends string = string, M = never, E = never> = {
     payload: P;